 The Company is in the business of acquiring and overseeing independent fiduciary wealth management and related businesses.
 The Company typically acquires 100% of the net assets of the wealth management businesses on terms that are generally consistent for each acquisition.
-To determine the acquisition price, the Company first estimates the operating cash flow of the business to be acquired based on current and projected levels of revenue and expense.
+To determine the acquisition price, the Company first estimates the operating cash flow of the business to be acquired based on current and projected levels of revenue and expenses.
 For this purpose, the Company defines operating cash flow as cash revenue of the business, less cash expenses, other than compensation and benefits to the selling entrepreneurs or individuals who typically become principals of the management entities discussed below.
 The Company refers to the estimated operating cash flow earnings before partner compensation as target earnings ("Target Earnings").
 The acquisition price is a multiple of a portion of the Target Earnings, referred to as base earnings ("Base Earnings").

 At the date of each of the respective acquisitions, the Company typically enters into a management agreement ("Management Agreement") with a management company ("Management Company") that is owned substantially by the selling principals of the acquired businesses.
 The Management Company earns management fees to manage the daily operations of the acquired business.
 The terms of the Management Agreements are generally six years with automatic renewals for consecutive one-year terms, unless terminated by either the Management Company or the Company.
 Under the Management Agreement, the Management Company is entitled to management fees typically consisting of all future earnings of the acquired business in excess of the Base Earnings up to Target Earnings, plus a percentage of any earnings in excess of Target Earnings.
 The Company, through its respective operating subsidiary, retains a cumulative preferred position in the Base Earnings.
-To the extent earnings of an acquired business in any year are less than the Base Earnings, in the following year the Company, through its respective operating subsidiary, is entitled to receive the Base Earnings together with the prior years' shortfall before any management fees are earned by the Management Company.
+To the extent earnings of an acquired business in any year are less than the Base Earnings together with the prior years' shortfall before any management fees are earned by the Management Company.
 Since each Management Company is neither acquired nor consolidated, management fees are included in the Company's consolidated statements of operations as operating expenses.
 Estimated management fees due are included in due to affiliates in the accompanying consolidated balance sheets.